PsrNate/Lyrica/README.md

 And exactly as you may think, the main idea was to write something less disastrous than Seimoe. :V

 Where was I ?
-Oh right, PRS...Which made me think of a specific name :
+Oh right, PRS...Which made me think of a quite familiar name :
 Prismriver.
 Then I had a choice between the three sisters and that's pretty much how everything came down to "Lyrica".
 It probably isn't more than a codename, since the domain name isn't available, but for the time being this